joe-bookwood/empty-objects-poc/README.md

 	  }
 	}

-The empty object `car` is stored in the database.
+The empty object `car` is stored in the database and has no payload, because name is empty.
 This is unwanted.

 ### Access the in memory Database